Data Mixing Agent: Learning to Re-weight Domains for Continual Pre-training: Experimental Settings

-\paragraph{Target Models} We aim to rigorously evaluate domain reweighting methods on target models that do not possess math or coding capabilities.
-Since most open-source models have been optimized on large-scale data from the math reasoning or code generation field, we pre-train three models from scratch, with the same LLaMA3 model architecture~\citep{grattafiori2024llama} of 32 Transformer layers and 3B model parameters, on 100B randomly sampled tokens from the DCLM~\citep{li2024datacomp}, Fineweb-Edu~\citep{penedo2024fineweb}, and Nemotron-CC~\citep{su2024nemotron} dataset, resulting in three target models: \textbf{LLaMA-3B-DCLM-100B}, \textbf{LLaMA-3B-FWE-100B}, \textbf{LLaMA-3B-Nemotron-100B}.
+We aim to rigorously evaluate domain reweighting methods on target models that do not possess math or coding capabilities.
+Since most open-source models have been optimized on large-scale data from the math reasoning or code generation field, we pre-train three models from scratch, with the same LLaMA3 model architecture~\citep{grattafiori2024llama} of 32 Transformer layers and 3B model parameters, on 100B randomly sampled tokens from the DCLM~\citep{li2024datacomp}, Fineweb-Edu~\citep{penedo2024fineweb}, and Nemotron-CC~\citep{su2024nemotron} dataset, resulting in three target models: \textbf{LLaMA-DCLM}, \textbf{LLaMA-FWE}, \textbf{LLaMA-Nemo}.
 We also include the \textbf{Pythia-1.4B} model~\citep{biderman2023pythia} to evaluate performance on existing open-source models and scenarios when data from the source field is not directly available.